stormpath/stormpath.github.io/console/product-guide/latest/_sources/getting-started.txt

   :scale: 100%
   :alt: Add Existing Account button

 This will bring up the "Add Existing Accounts" dialog.
-Here select the Account we created in the previous step and then click **Add Accounts**.
+Here select the Account you created in the previous step and then click **Add Accounts**.

 .. figure:: images/gettingstarted/getting_started_add_accnt_box.png
   :align: center